dribdat/dribdat/README.md

 * `DRIBDAT_APIKEY` - for connecting clients to the remote [API](#api)

+Use `.flaskenv` or `.env` to store environment variables for local development.

 OAuth 2.0 support is currently not available.
 For information see [issue #118](https://github.com/dataletsch/dribdat/issues/118)

 ## API